Chromoblastomycosis: Mechanism

 Over months to years, an erythematous papule appears at the site of inoculation.
 Although the mycosis slowly spreads, it usually remains localized to the skin and subcutaneous tissue.
 Hematogenous and/or lymphatic spread may occur.
 Multiple nodules may appear on the same limb, sometimes coalescing into a large plaque.
 Secondary bacterial infection may occur, sometimes inducing lymphatic obstruction.
 The central portion of the lesion may heal, producing a scar, or it may ulcerate.

 Diagnosis

 The most informative test is to scrape the lesion and add potassium hydroxide (KOH), then examine it under a microscope.
 (KOH scrapings are commonly used to examine fungal infections.)
 The pathognomonic finding is observing medlar bodies (also called muriform bodies or sclerotic cells).
 Scrapings from the lesion can also be cultured to identify the organism involved.
 Blood tests and imaging studies are not commonly used.
 On histology, chromoblastomycosis manifests as pigmented yeasts resembling "copper pennies".
 Special stains, such as periodic acid Schiff and Gömöri methenamine silver, can be used to demonstrate the fungal organisms if needed.

 Prevention

 No preventive measure is known.
 At least one study found a correlation between walking barefoot in endemic areas and the occurrence of chromoblastomycosis on the foot.

 Treatment

 Chromoblastomycosis is very difficult to cure.
+Treatment may include surgical excision for mild cases and long-term antifungal therapy for severe cases.
+Intraconazole is considered the first line therapy and cure rates range from 15–80%.

 The primary treatments of choice are: